nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### 4.8.
 Deleting a Goal
+This command allows you to delete goals from _Ha(ppy)Bit_.
+This allows them to rid the app of goals you decide not to pursue any further or may deem to be irrelevant.

+A `DeleteGoalCommand` object is returned from the `DeleteParser` if the user input is successfully parsed as shown below.
+If the delete command is not provided with a goal index, it will throw an exception.

 When the `runCommand` method is executed for the `DeleteGoalCommand` object, the following steps as indicated by the sequence diagram below is carried out: